 The new engines functioned normally, but some drivers had problems with the XC90’s auto-braking system.
 The automatic emergency brakes would engage by themselves as the vehicle was in motion, often at highway speeds.
 This problem usually occurs when the car has 12,000 miles on the odometer.
 However, one driver reported that the emergency brakes became an issue at just 900 miles.

+Despite others experiencing the same issue, none have been able to find a permanent fix.
+A recall was issued for the automatic emergency brakes on certain Volvo vehicles.
 The XC90 was included.
-According to the recall, the problem was a missing software code that needed to be fixed with a computer update.
+According to the recall, the problem was a missing software code that needed a computer update.
 Drivers experiencing this issue can have their vehicles serviced beginning in May.

 Transmission failure in the Volvo XC90

-Premature tire wear
+Premature tire wear on the XC90

 The Volvo XC90 from 2003 has the most severe repair problems.
 The most troubling issue was the loss of power.
 A few drivers reported a loud clunking noise before all the car’s lights would go out, and the windows failed to work.
 Interestingly, the engine itself would still run.

-The problem could be resolved by turning off the engine and restarting it.
+This problem could be resolved by turning off the engine and restarting it.
 One user reported that it was fixed by updating the XC90’s computer.
 They experienced the issue once the vehicle reached the 155,000-mile mark.

-The worst and most annoying problem reported by 2003 XC90 owners is premature tire wear.
+Furthermore, the worst and most annoying problem reported by 2003 XC90 owners is premature tire wear.
 Uneven tire tread can lead to decreased gas mileage and a potentially dangerous incident like a blown tire.
 Drivers experienced two or more completely deflated tires at around 12,000 miles.